techcloud0/bankid-app-activation-spi/README.md

 # BankID app integration
 This guide describes how to integrate the BankID App as an HA2 mechanism for a BankID issuing bank.

-To enable BankID App the bank's BankID RA system must handle at least the first of these requirements
-* Enable and disable the OTP service _bapp_ manually
-* Enable and disable OTP service _bapp_ automatically by calls from Vipps
-* Hold verified end user contact information and send messages to user by SMS and email or post as a response to calls from Vipss.
+### Preconditions
+End users having one or more NetCentric BankIDs may use BankID App as an HA2 mechanism.

+Controlling OTP mechanisms is the bank's RA responsibility.
+Vipps does not access the BankID ODS system.

-The bank needs to open it's RA for calls from Vipps to integrate BankID APP such that end users may activate BankID APP themselves with no manual interaction from the bank.
+If the bank open it's RA for calls from Vipps, then end users may activate and connect BankID APP to their Netcentric BankID with no manual interaction from the bank.

+### Vipps using RA

+Activating the BankID APP requires that the end user authenticates using BankID or BankID on Mobile, then Vipps will call the BankID issuing RA to enable BankID App as an additional OTP mechanism.

+The RA may implement different degrees of functionality
+* _OTP Administration_ which is the basic operations used by Vipps to to enable or disable BankID App as an OTP mechanism.
+* _Activation without Code Device_ which enables usecases where the end user does not have another code device.

-Support for the basic OTP administration operations is sufficient to add BankID App to end users already having a Netcentric BankID.
+Supporting the basic _OTP administration_ SPI is sufficient to add BankID App to end users already having a Netcentric BankID.

+Supporting the _Activation without Code Device_ SPI will in addition make it possible for Vipps to enable BankID App in usecases where the end user does not have a way to authenticate, for example no other code device.

+### RA using Vipps

+Vipps offers an API to inspect and modify the bank's end users BankID App relation.

+### Links

 For information about API keys, product activation, etc see [Getting Started](https://github.com/vippsas/bankid-app-api/blob/master/bankid-app-getting-started.md).